1896–97 Dumbarton F.C. season: March

 On 6 March Dumbarton returned to league duty at Boghead against Linthouse.
 The Sons had earned one of their two points at Govan in August and hopes were high that an unchanged side could achieve their first league victory.
-As it was the match, while full of goals was sloppy, and whether or not Dumbarton had their minds on the cup, the game finished in a 5-4 defeat.
+As it was the match, while full of goals was sloppy, and whether or not Dumbarton had their minds on the cup, the game finished in a 5–4 defeat.

 And so the following Saturday Kilmarnock who were having some success in the Second Division arrived at Boghead to decide who would head to Hampden in the final of the Scottish Cup.
-For the fifth match in succession Dumbarton’s team was unchanged and in the first half matters were equal as Dan Thomson’s penalty was cancelled out by Kilmarnock before half time.
-In the second period Dumbarton raced to a 4-1 lead, but Killie pegged this back to 4-3 before the final whistle sounded.
+For the fifth match in succession Dumbarton's team was unchanged and in the first half matters were equal as Dan Thomson's penalty was cancelled out by Kilmarnock before half time.
+In the second period Dumbarton raced to a 4–1 lead, but Killie pegged this back to 4–3 before the final whistle sounded.

-So Hampden Park it was – on 20 March – 1,000 Dumbarton supporters joined 12.000 others to witness the Sons first final since 1891 to face the mighty Glasgow Rangers.
-Things did not look good as Rangers raced to a two goal lead but a goal by William Thomson restored confidence.
-Immediately thereafter the Rangers goalkeeper had a lucky save followed by a Dumbarton goal that was chalked off for offside.
-Somehow that deflated Dumbarton’s spirit and Rangers went on to score another three goals for a flattering 5-1 win.
+On 20 March at Hampden Park, Dumbarton played in their first final since 1891, facing Glasgow Rangers before a crowd of 13,000.
+Rangers took a two-goal lead before William Thomson scored for Dumbarton.
+A subsequent Dumbarton goal was disallowed for offside, and Rangers eventually won the match 5–1.